DevExpress-Examples/web-forms-dashboard-pdf-export-with-filter-values-on-different-pages/Readme.md

 The example is based on the [How to implement server-side export in the ASP.NET Dashboard Control](https://github.com/DevExpress-Examples/web-forms-dashboard-implement-server-side-export) example and uses the same [ASPxDashboardExporter](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWeb.ASPxDashboardExporter?p=netframework) class to export a dashboard with different states to multiple documents on the server side.

-Then, multiple exported documents are joined in a single file with help of the [PdfDocumentProcessor](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor) class.
+Then, multiple exported documents are joined in a single file with the help of the [PdfDocumentProcessor](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentProcessor) class.

 ## Files to Review